Age of consent in Europe: Montenegro

 Article 216 reads: (1) An adult person who lives in an extramarital community with a minor, shall be punished by an imprisonment sentence of three months to three years.

 (2) A parent, adoptive parent or a guardian who enables a minor to live in an extramarital community with another person or incites him/her into it shall be punished by a penalty referred to in Paragraph 1 of this Article.

 History

-Montenegro decriminalized homosexual sex in 1977, with an equal age of consent, set at 14.
+Montenegro decriminalised homosexual sex in 1977, with an equal age of consent, set at 14.